theleastinterestingcoder/SVM_digits/README.md

 </ul>

-Because SVM's work well in classification problems with a high number of dimensions, they are mostly often seen for classifying images.
+Because SVM's work well in classification problems with a high number of dimensions, they are mostly often seen for classifying images

 Source: http://scikit-learn.org/stable/modules/svm.html